Shore Sweep

 • Sledge hammer (for pounding in stakes)

 Safety first!
-Please make sure you have life vests, Sunscreen, and water to stay hydrated.
+Please make sure you have life vests, sunscreen and water to stay hydrated.
 Have a first aid kit in case any scrapes or bumps.
 Also bug spray is a must.
 DO NOT WEAR FLIP FLOPS.
-You need a good pair of work shoes, remember there is glass on the beaches.
+A good pair of work shoes is highly recommended – remember there is glass on the beaches.

 Shore Sweep 2020 Play Video